Everyone has a different approach to schoolwork and very few people are completely organised all the time. But you’ll make your life easier if you:

 - Don’t get into the habit of missing homework deadlines.
 This will soon make you feel out of control.

-- Do your best, but don’t strive for the perfect essay or the perfect piece of art etc. There is no such thing, and you will only put unnecessary pressure on yourself.
+- Do your best, but don’t strive for the perfect essay or the perfect piece of art etc. There’s no such thing, and you’ll only put unnecessary pressure on yourself.